na-na-hi/renget/archive/tmd2character_spike.md

     Items in here cannot be stolen or lost during an adventure.
 They are kept protected in the base.
 However, they cannot be drawn from as they are in storage.
 Inventory should be updated outside an active adventure.
 Item Name | Description
 ------ | :----:
-1. Eᴍᴘᴛʏ | Vacant storage slot.
+1. Regular Bamboo | A shoot of regular bamboo.
 2. Eᴍᴘᴛʏ | Vacant storage slot.

 **RP/QUEST STORAGE (∞ slots)**